 - Obtain more money and other resources to provide services.

-- Plan and deliver quality services to you and your family.
+- Plan the deliver quality services to you and your family.

-- Assist the agency to improve its work with families and individuals who are homeless.
+- Assist the agency to improve its work and families and individuals who are homeless.

 - Keep required statistics for state and federal funders, such as HUD.

-This agency complies with all other federal, state and local laws regarding privacy rights.
+This agency complies will all other federal, state, and local laws regarding privacy rights.
 Consult with an attorney if you have questions regarding these rights.

-We maintain copies of all Privacy Notices on our website epworth.org.
+We maintain copies of all Privacy Notices on our website.